Muirfield/pocketmine-plugins/GrabBag/README.md

 # Changes

-* 2.2.3:
+* 2.2.3: Multi-server
   * Chat manager (Requested by @CaptainKenji17)
-  * Added Query functionality
+  * Must have multi-server feactures:
+    * Query command: let's you get info from servers in your network, like
-   * Query remote hosts for number of servers on-line, number of players
+      - # servers on-line, number of players
-   * List players in remote hosts, etc...
+      - show what players are on-line and on which servers
+    * Rcon: let's you execute commands on remote servers using Rcon.
+The new --all switch lets you send the same command to all the servers in your network.
-* 2.2.2
+* 2.2.2:
   * Default permission for /spawn changed from op to everyone.
   * Whois shows clientId
   * CmdAfterAt: list tasks and cancel them